mulesoft-labs/raml-for-jax-rs/jaxrs-to-raml/README.md

 - @Consumes and @Produces media types
 - @QueryParam annotated parameters
 - @PathParam annotated parameters
+- @FormDataParam for multipart files
 - @HeaderParam annotated parameters
 - Javadoc description of methods (when the sources have been provided)
 - Default values for parameters

-NOTE: Not all sorts of types are supported.
-The current implementation only supports Java primitive types.

 ### Using the Maven plugin
-The [jaxrs-test-resources](jaxrs-test-resources/) contains an example usage of how to setup the plugin.
+The [`jaxrs-test-resources` package](jaxrs-test-resources/) contains an example usage of how to setup the plugin, its [pom file](jaxrs-test-resources/pom.xml) shows what the default values are.
+There are also several examples [here](jaxrs-to-raml-examples/jaxrs-to-raml-maven-examples/).

-This plugin should be run minimally after the compile goal, since it needs the compiled classes of the project for RAML generation.
+This plugin should be run after the `compile` goal, since it needs the compiled classes of the project for RAML generation.

-The example provided above shows all the possible configurations.
-None of them are mandatory however.
-The [jaxrs-test-resources](jaxrs-test-resources/pom.xml) pom file shows what the default values are.

-For convenience, we list the configuration options here:
+Here are the configuration options:
 - `input` - The input is the directory where to fetch the target classes. it defaults to `${project.build.outputDirectory}`
 - `outputDirectory` - The output directory is where the generated RAML file will